Christian Yelich Preview, Player Props: Brewers vs. Yankees

 Christian Yelich At The Plate

-- Yelich has an OPS of .803, fueled by an OBP of .363 to go with a slugging percentage of .440.
-All three of those stats are tops among Milwaukee hitters this season.
+- Among the qualified hitters in MLB action, he ranks 35th in batting average, 24th in on-base percentage, and 76th in slugging.

-- Among qualifying batters in MLB play, he ranks 36th in batting average, 24th in on-base percentage, and 75th in slugging.
+- Yelich has reached base via a hit in 94 games this year (of 136 played), and had multiple hits in 37 of those games.

-- Yelich has picked up a hit in 68.9% of his 135 games this year, with more than one hit in 27.4% of those games.
+- Yelich has driven home a run in 47 games this year (34.6%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on six occasions..

-- Yelich has had at least one RBI in 34.8% of his games this year (47 of 135), with two or more RBI 17 times (12.6%).
-He has also been responsible for three or more of his team's runs in six contests.
+- He has scored in 68 of 136 games this year, and more than once 25 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.